February 10, 2012 8:26 am

 That’s a wrap for this time.
 (P.S.
 If your school will be going through an accreditation change request for online programs, I know someone who can help with that.)

-Filed under: Online learning |
+Categories: Online learning

 Barry, you nailed it.
 I am amazed that educators and accreditation agencies continually take about progressive approaches to providing learning in a changing world and yet hold on so tightly to traditional standards and means of delivery.
 Our f2f classrooms are not much different than those found in universities in the 1600’s…Sage on the stage and good little students sitting quietly in rows taking notes.
 And yet, the pure lecture style of delivery is never questioned.
 I find the new guidelines to be insulting and prejudicial towards the archaic methods of delivery.